malik8154/malik8154/README.md

 🚀 **Aspiring AI Engineer | Turning Data into Decisions**

-I design intelligent solutions that transform raw data into meaningful insights.
-With a strong foundation in programming, data science, and machine learning, I develop AI-driven applications that address real-world challenges.
-My expertise includes **Python, statistics, and advanced ML techniques**, enabling me to deliver scalable and impactful results.
+I build intelligent solutions that transform raw data into meaningful insights.
+With a strong foundation in programming and a passion for problem-solving, I work with AI, ML, and software engineering to create impactful applications.

 ---